MariusHull/notes-de-frais/README.md

 # notes-de-frais
-Exercice de montée en compétences DTY Spring 2019
+DTY Spring 2019 exercice for upgrading dev skills.

-***
+App language is french.
+Source code and documentation language is english.

 ## Choices of technologies